CONGRESS PLANNING GUIDELINES

 - Potential to contribute to congress through presentation of paper/poster, serving on Continuing Committee, etc.

 - More support for delegates from the least developed countries (based on United Nations designation)

 - If additional funds exist after allocating Priority Level One funding to all applicants, use the same criteria as listed in step 1 above to allocate Priority Level Two funding (partial accommodation on top of what they have already received from step 1 above, which was congress registration).

-- If additional funds still exist use same process to allocate for Priority Level Three (contribution towards travel of up to $US800 on top of what they have received from Priority Levels One and Two).
+- If additional funds still exist use same process to allocate for Priority Level Three (contribution towards travel on top of what they have received from Priority Levels One and Two).

 Airline and Bus Contracts

-- The main value in airline contracts are the free airline tickets available.
+- The main value in airline contracts is the free airline tickets available.

 - "Site Inspection" tickets or a dollar value to be used on tickets is available for signing a contract designating one airline (or group of airlines) as the official carrier for the congress.

 - Commonly one complimentary ticket is available for every 40 seats sold.
 These tickets can then be used by IRC for planning the next congress.

 - Consider an international carrier contract as well as an airline and/or bus contract with a host country carrier.